JoinColony/colonyJS/docs/_Intro_GetStarted.md

 ## Step 12: Claim Payment

 Wahoo!
 All your hard work has paid off.
 It's time to claim your payment!
-Since you are the recipient of the payment, you can now claim the payment, which will transfer the native tokens to your wallet and reward you with reputation within your colony.
+Claiming your payment will transfer the payment amount to your wallet and reward you with reputation within your colony.

 Add the following code below `// Step 12: Claim Payment`: